Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: The Model

 \subsection{Main Estimation Results}

-In Table \ref{t:global_main} we display some of the most relevant parameter estimates from different structural equations included in the model which we fitted to data on sons and daughters separately..
-First of all note that all the $\beta_{i1h}$ parameters are negative and usually significant, this indicates that the three parents' latent class may be ordered from best to worst; the only exception are the $\beta_{81h}$s which, being positive, indicate that the child's latent class may also be ordered from best to worst.
-This is in agrement with the fact that all the other $\beta_{8jh}$ are negative, indicating that increasing rearing efforts and higher education on the parents' side are positively associated with an improvement of the latent endowment of the child.
-The few displayed parameters from the equations for early and late score in math indicate that better endowed children get better score and that performances are correlated in time.
-Finally, for the educational achievements, the displayed estimates confirm that more endowed children get higher achievements.
+In Table \ref{t:global_main} we display some of the most relevant parameter estimates from different structural equations included in the model which we fitted to data on sons and daughters separately.
+First of all note that all the coefficients for the effect of $U^p$ are negative and usually significant.
+This implies that, for instance, the probability that either parent has higher education decreases when their latent ability goes from 0 to 1 and from 1 to 2: this indicates that latent classes are ordered from best to worst.
+On the other hand, because the coefficients for the effect of $U^p$ on $U^c$ are positive, the latent ability of the child are probably ordered in the same direction.
+This result is in agrement with the fact that all the other coefficients in the $U^c$ equation are negative, indicating that increasing concern and higher education on the parents' side are positively associated with an improvement of the latent endowment of the child.
+The few displayed parameters from the equations for early and late score in math indicate that better endowed children get better score and that performances are correlated in time because, for instance, the coefficient relating $M^l$ to $M^e$ is positive.
+Finally, for $S^c$, the educational achievement of the child, the displayed estimates confirm that more endowed children have better chances of achieving higher education.
 The parameter estimates for the association with the education of the parents are less obvious to interpret: essentially we see that while the association with the education of the father is positive and significant for the son, the association for the daughter is close to 0 and smaller than the association with the education of the mother.
 These results may be interpreted as indicating a possible gender (or role) effect which may act either as pressure from the related parent or as an effort of emulation.
 A more specific interpretation of these results within the context of causal inference is described in the next section.